la2050/archive/_projects/2016/empower-me-a-digital-tool-for-rape-survivors-allies-that-fosters-community-justice-healing.md

   ["Healthcare access","Self-sufficiency","Resilient communities","Residents
   receiving coordinated healthcare services","Prevalence of adverse childhood experiences","Mental illness"]
+project_proposal_impact:
+  - Healthcare access
+  - Self-sufficiency
+  - Resilient communities
+  - Residents receiving coordinated healthcare services
+  - Prevalence of adverse childhood experiences
+  - Mental illness
+project_proposal_description: >-
+  Light Sprout will develop “Empower Me”, a digital tool that provides important, immediate and ongoing resources to equip sexual assault victims and their allies from the moment it occurs, through the process of seeking justice and healing.
+This would take them, their family and allies out of isolation and empower them to make informed decisions and access vital support systems to accelerate the healing and justice seeking process.
+Empower Me is easily accessible and free of charge to all users.
+project_areas:
+  - County of Los Angeles
+  - City of Los Angeles
 project_proposal_best_place: >-
   Empower Me will make LA the best place to live by creating a safer and more just city where a resilient and thriving community of sexual assault survivors